 The Histotechnology program prepares students for a challenging and exciting career as a histologic technologist.

-The program offers three tracks leading to the Bachelor of Science degree:
+The program annually admits 16-20 new students in three tracks leading to the Bachelor of Science degree:

 This baccalaureate program consists of lectures, demonstrations, and rotations through various hospital histopathology laboratories that provide experience in routine and specialized procedures.
 The program maintains an extensive collection of microscope and projection slides for use with lectures and independent studies.